gresockj/bbende.github.com/_drafts/apache-nifi-how-do-i-deploy-my-flow.md

 ### Modifying the Flow

-After having our flow running for some time, we decide to change the way errors are handled on the Solr processor.
-So we head back to our development NiFi and change our flow so that the failure relationship of PutSolrContentStream goes to a LogAttribute processor, instead of being auto-terminated.
+After having our flow running for some time, we may decide to change the way errors are handled on the Solr processor.
+So we head back to our development NiFi and connect the failure relationship of PutSolrContentStream to a LogAttribute processor, instead of being auto-terminated.

 <img src="{{ BASE_PATH }}/assets/images/nifi-deploy-flow/16-nifi-dev-update-flow.png" class="img-responsive img-thumbnail">